| |

 Focusing on the best practices of inclusive education, collaboration and innovative curricular design and support, essential tools and processes are highlighted for the purpose of effective person-centered service delivery.
 Using a person’s dreams, visions, and goals will be emphasized to create effective planning, implementation and achievement of successful educational and life outcomes.

-Considering the fascinations, passions and interest areas of learners with Autism and other attributes, powerful new ways of viewing these areas as positive teaching tools that calm, motivate and improve learning will be illustrated.
+Considering the fascinations, passions and interest areas of learners, powerful new ways of viewing these areas as positive teaching tools that calm, motivate and improve learning will be illustrated.
 Using authentic student examples, participants will discover how to make the most of fascinations, passions and interest areas to help learners they support.
 Areas included will be learning standards-based academic content, developing social connections, minimizing anxiety, boosting literacy learning and mathematics skills, expanding communication skills and much more!

 In this workshop, rationales for inclusive education will be examined, planning processes will be delineated and tools, such as IEP at a glance, will be illustrated.
 Instructional strategies, such as differentiation and accommodation, will be outlined and applied.
 Applications will assist participants to consider their own students and classroom learning situations in creating individual support plans.

-Universal design is providing access to curriculum for all learners through use of multiple means of representation, action and expression.
+Universal design is providing access to curriculum for all learners through use of multiple means of representation, engagement and expression.
 Differentiation is use of educational strategy, technology, materials, sequences and procedures to support successful learning for all students in a classroom.
-Curricular adaptations are individualized strategies to help a learner who needs further educational support to participate meaningfully in the classroom.
-In this immediately useable session, definitions, universal planning processes and outstanding examples of student supports will be provided and applied to participants’ classroom, teaching and learning situations.
+Specially Designed Instruction (SDI) is individualized strategies to help a learner who needs further educational support to participate meaningfully in the classroom.
+In this immediately usable session, definitions, universal planning processes and outstanding examples of student supports will be provided and applied to participants’ classroom, teaching and learning situations.

 Collaborative schools utilize processes to promote successful instructional teams with all members actively involved.
 Tools for success include teambuilding, active listening and problem-solving.
 In this dynamic workshop, participants will learn about each of these processes and interactive application exercises will illustrate how they can be applied to participants’ own schools and individual learning situations.